5genesis/5genesis_test_cases/README.md

-# 5genesis_test_cases
+# 5genesis Test Cases

-5GENESIS Test Case templates and descriptors
+This repository is the colleciton of all test cases and test plans created for 5GENESIS.
+Each folder contains one test case description and the OpenTAP compatible test plan.